felix-hilden/sphinx-codeautolink/docs/src/reference.rst

 -------------
 Available configuration values in ``conf.py``:

-- :code:`codeautolink_autodoc_inject: bool`: Inject a :code:`code-refs` table
+- :code:`codeautolink_autodoc_inject: bool`: Inject a :code:`autolink-examples`
-  to the end of all autodoc definitions.
+  table to the end of all autodoc definitions.
 Defaults to :code:`True`.
-- :code:`codeautolink_default_import: str`: Implicit import statement
-  to include before every code block.
-When other sources would precede the block, the imports are included first and only once.
+- :code:`codeautolink_global_preface: str`: Preface code to include before all parsed code blocks.
+When other prefaces or concatenated sources are used in a block, the global preface is included first and only once.
-  The value may contain newlines and multiple import statements.

 Directives
 ----------
 rST directives available in Sphinx documentation:

-- :code:`.. code-refs:: object`: Insert a table containing links to sections that reference ``object`` in their code examples.
+- :code:`.. autolink-examples:: object`: Insert a table containing links to sections that reference ``object`` in their code examples.
   The table is removed if it would have no entries or a non-HTML builder is used.
 Options: